 Photo: Allison Fletcher (left) and Sheleah Arjoon (right).
 Credit: Tori Miller

-We believe mentorship is an important way to connect new university students to meaningful opportunities in a supportive environment and guide them through a self-development process that helps students understand learning that occurs through experience.
+We believe mentoring is an important way to connect new university students to meaningful opportunities in a supportive environment and guide them through a self-development process that helps students understand learning that occurs through experience.
 Mentors will help students stay informed of the happenings on campus and provide guidance to student resources while building lasting friendships.
-See further down for information about other mentorship programs offered to students at the University of Manitoba.
+See further down for information about other mentoring programs offered to students at the University of Manitoba.

-NSPMP is designed for new students (Mentees) to be matched with an upper-year student (Mentor) to learn more about the University of Manitoba, their faculty, and help navigate their first year as a new university student.
+NSPMP is designed for new students (Mentees) to be matched with an upper-year student (Mentors) to learn more about the University of Manitoba, their faculty, and help navigate their first year as a new university student.
 More information.

 The main intention of the program is to match new Indigenous University of Manitoba (U of M) students with experienced Indigenous students who can provide them with academic and social support, ongoing advice, and be provided with relevant training to allow all Neechiwaken Indigenous Peer Mentor Program members be successful post-secondary education students.
 More information.

-The International Student Mentorship Program pairs new international students with experienced U of M students who have participated in training covering performance as a mentor and providing support to their Mentee during their transition and induction into life at the University of Manitoba.
+Welcome Mentors pairs new international students with experienced U of M students who have participated in training covering performance as a mentor and providing support to their Mentee during their transition and induction into life at the University of Manitoba.
 The Mentors will provide intercultural, personal, and academic support to their partner through one-on-one interactions and conversations.
 More information.